 For accessing this service you need to have the respective roles listed in Device Management Service roles and scopes.

 Devices are instances of device types.
 When a new device is created, it is set to private by default and the user can specify an asset as its digital twin.
 The asset is used to store and inspect data uploaded by the device.
 It must at least have the aspect

-Each device in MindSphere instantiates a device type, which cannot be changed after device creation.
+Each device in Insights Hub instantiates a device type, which cannot be changed after device creation.
 Multiple device types can refer to the same type of hardware.
 This is particularly useful, if the hardware is an IPC, which requires different firmware depending on the application field.
 Based on the device type, the Firmware Deployment Service determines which firmware can be installed on a device.

 Device Type Lifecycle¶

 Device types can be created and updated, but not deleted.
-Once a device type is created, it is visible to all tenants.
+Once a device type is created, it is visible to all environments.
 However, it can only be updated by the tenant, that created the device type.

 All devices have a properties field which can be used for arbitrary metadata.
 Metadata could for example specify hardware information such as the RAM size or commissioning related information such as the location.
 The properties of a device can be updated.

 MindConnect Open Edge Services perform operations on devices, which are digital representations of physical objects stored in Insights Hub.
 The actual physical devices, however, use an agent to communicate with Industrial IoT.
 Hence, a mapping between agents and devices is required.
 Insights Hub allows an m:n mapping and with agents with the aspect

 The device to agent mapping is stored in the device and specifies the list of agents that are allowed to access the device.
 Devices can exist in Insights Hub without an active connection to an agent.
 When the connection to an agent is interrupted, the related data, e.g. the device's last state, can still be accessed via the backend.